 Today, almost all of the TC’s services are handled in SLIM.
 Only personnel, customer and supplier data have been and will continue to be made available via SAP.

 The next development step is the platform for the testing laboratory's internal customers, where they post their testing requests.
 As the suffix 2.0 indicates, the evolution continues with “SLIM Web 2.0” – in the direction of automation, extended self-service and even better usability.

 dacore services and technical base

-- Development of the individual, customized TZ-AMIS software with "Webbox" for internal online order management as a client-server solution with Oracle database.
+- Initial project: Development of the individual software TZ-AMIS (today: SLIM) with Webbox for internal online order management as a client-server solution with Oracle database.

 - Creation of various SAP interfaces

 - Document management system

 - Application for calculating results on the basis of building acoustics measurement data